ValeriaW/ValeriaW.github.io/_posts/2019-05-12-Homework7-WgetHowto-Python7+8.md

 title: Webscraping with Wget - How-to-Guide by me and Python 7 and 8
 ---

-# Homework 6
+# Homework 7

-My sixth homework post confirming the completion of the seventh and eighth unit of the Python 2 course on CodeAcademy!
+My seventh homework post confirming the completion of the seventh and eighth unit of the Python 2 course on CodeAcademy!
 <!-- more -->